gaowenshuo/AnyPortalCode/README.md

 # AnyPortal Code

 > ⚠️ **Note:**
-> We apologize that this code is in **developing version** and neither efficient nor user-friendly.
+> We apologize that this code is in **development version** and neither efficient nor user-friendly.
 > We are cleaning our code and a more optimized and convenient version will be released later (before 2026.1.1).
 >
 > ⚠️ **注意：**